nosportugal/faast-data-science/courses/recommender_systems/README.md

 Welcome to the Git repository for the FAAST Advance Intro to Recommender Systems learning path 🎉

 This course is designed to help you create Recommender Systems models using Python.
-It covers regular expressions, the `NLTK` library, and it will teach you how extract information from text without falling pray to the "curse of dimensionality".
+It covers non-personalized algorithms (people that buy X also buy Y), personalized algorithms like Collaborative Filtering, and how to evaluate such systems.

 The course is extracted from the Lisbon Data Science Academy.
 You can access it [here](https://github.com/LDSSA/batch5-students/tree/main/S05%20-%20Recommender%20Systems).